 - Physical therapy The treatment by physical means to ease pain, restore health, and to avoid disability after an illness or injury.
-It includes hydrotherapy, heat, physical agents, biomechanical and neuro-physiological principles and devices.
+It includes hydrotherapy, heat, physical agents, bio-mechanical and neuro-physiological principles and devices.
 It does not include massage therapy services in any setting. - Speech therapy and speech-language pathology (SLP) services Services to identify, assess, and treat speech, language, and swallowing disorders in children and adults.
-Therapy will develop or treat communication or swallowing skills to correct a speech impairment. - Occupational therapy Treatment to restore a physically disabled person's ability to do activities of daily living, such as walking, eating, drinking, dressing, using the toilet, moving from a wheelchair to bed, and bathing.
+Therapy will develop or treat communication or swallowing skills to correct a speech impairment. - Post-cochlear implant aural therapy - Services to help a person understand the new sounds they hear after getting a cochlear implant - Occupational therapy Treatment to restore a physically disabled person's ability to do activities of daily living, such as walking, eating, drinking, dressing, using the toilet, moving from a wheelchair to bed, and bathing.
 It also includes therapy for tasks needed for the person's job.
 Occupational therapy does not include recreational or vocational therapies, such as hobbies, arts and crafts. - Chiropractic / Osteopathic / Manipulation therapy Includes therapy to treat problems of the bones, joints, and the back.
 The two therapies are similar, but chiropractic therapy focuses on the joints of the spine and the nervous system, while osteopathic therapy also focuses on the joints and surrounding muscles, tendons and ligaments.